stanford-web-security/assign1/src/SURVEY.md

 TODO: Replace this with your response

-## What was your favorite part of this assignment?
+## What was your favorite part of this assignment and why?

 TODO: Replace this with your response

-## What was your least favorite part of this assignment?
+## What was your least favorite part of this assignment and why?

 TODO: Replace this with your response